Aird Lab

 Hillman Cancer Center and Department of Pharmacology and Chemical Biology

-Positions open for postdoctoral fellows, rotation students, and technicians interested in the intersection between cellular metabolism and cell cycle dysregulation.
+Positions open for postdoctoral fellows, rotation students, and technicians interested in the intersection between cancer cell metabolism and cell cycle dysregulation.

 See “Positions” tab for details.

-The Aird lab focuses on the reciprocal regulation between cellular metabolism and the cell cycle.
+The Aird lab focuses on the reciprocal regulation between cellular metabolism and the cell cycle in cancer.

 Our specific questions: